A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Analysis of Privacy-Utility Trade-off

-With the integration of the neural network-based randomizer and the individual-level privacy preservation constraint, we have the following results for the three scenarios as illustrated in Fig.~\ref{fig: privacy scenarios}(b)-(d). \emph{Value of the parameter privacy filter}.
-The results of the three methods with different levels of privacy considerations are illustrated in Fig. \ref{fig: continuous privacy filter performance for HDVs scenario 1}, Fig. \ref{fig: continuous privacy filter performance for HDVs scenario 2}, and Fig. \ref{fig: continuous privacy filter performance for HDVs scenario 3}, which reveal that the privacy-preserving performance of the privacy filter aligns with that of the discrete version.
-These results effectively demonstrate the efficacy of the proposed neural network-based randomizer and the individual-level privacy preservation constraints.
+With the integration of the individual-level privacy preservation constraint and the neural network-based randomizer, we have the following results for the three implementation scenarios of the privacy filter illustrated in Figs.~\ref{fig: privacy scenarios} (b)-(d). \emph{Value of the parameter privacy filter}.
+The results of the three implementation scenarios with different levels of privacy considerations are illustrated in Fig. \ref{fig: continuous privacy filter performance for HDVs scenario 1}, Fig. \ref{fig: continuous privacy filter performance for HDVs scenario 2}, and Fig. \ref{fig: continuous privacy filter performance for HDVs scenario 3}, which show that the privacy-preserving performance of the privacy filter aligns with that of the discretization approach.
+These results effectively demonstrate the effectiveness of the proposed neural network-based randomizer and the individual-level privacy preservation constraints.

-\emph{Value of individual privacy preservation constraints}.
-To demonstrate the value of considering individual privacy preservation constraints, we compare the entropy of the output distribution corresponding to the respective sensitive parameters resulting from two parameter privacy filters: (1) the one with aggregated privacy preservation constraints (no individual-level consideration) and (2) the one with individual privacy preservation constraints.
+\emph{Value of individual-level preservation constraints}.
+To demonstrate the value of considering individual-level preservation constraints, we compare the entropy of the output distribution corresponding to the respective sensitive parameters resulting from two parameter privacy filters: (i) the one with aggregated-level privacy preservation constraints in Eq.~\eqref{eq:opt-randomizer-discrete} and (ii) the one with individual-level preservation constraints in Eq.~\eqref{eq: Individual-Level privacy preservation constraint}.
 The results are shown in Fig. \ref{fig: continuous privacy filter for HDVs}.
-Comparing Fig. \ref{fig: continuous privacy filter for HDVs}(a), Fig. \ref{fig: continuous privacy filter for HDVs}(b), and Fig. \ref{fig: continuous privacy filter for HDVs}(c) to Fig. \ref{fig: continuous privacy filter for HDVs}(d), Fig. \ref{fig: continuous privacy filter for HDVs}(e), and Fig. \ref{fig: continuous privacy filter for HDVs}(f), respectively, we can see that the individual-level privacy preservation constraints in Fig. \ref{fig: continuous privacy filter for HDVs}(d), Fig. \ref{fig: continuous privacy filter for HDVs}(e), and Fig. \ref{fig: continuous privacy filter for HDVs}(f) enhance the privacy protection of all individual values of the sensitive parameter $\bm{\kappa}$.
+Comparing Figs. \ref{fig: continuous privacy filter for HDVs} (a)-(c) to Figs. \ref{fig: continuous privacy filter for HDVs} (d)-(f), respectively, we can see that the individual-level privacy preservation constraints in Figs. \ref{fig: continuous privacy filter for HDVs} (d)-(f) enhance the privacy protection of all individual values of the sensitive parameter $\bm{\kappa}$.

-\subsection{Impact on the CAV Controller}
+\subsection{Impact on the CAV controller}

+In this subsection, we quantify the impact of the privacy filter on the CAV control performance.
+Specifically, we will first evaluate the magnitude of distortion added to the true states and then evaluate the loss in control performance in terms of fuel consumption and velocity tracking errors.